merken/netcore-microservices/README.md

 ## Usage

-Feel free to tailer this project as you like, you can add more jobs in the build/spawnerjob.xml, modify the Dockerfiles and Jenkinsfiles to suit your needs.
+Feel free to tailor this project as you like, you can add more jobs in the build/spawnerjob.xml, modify the Dockerfiles and Jenkinsfiles to suit your needs.
 Once your docker containers are built, you can upload them to a repository and use them for testing, staging and even production.

 ## Authors